In This Article

 Eugenijus Denisov

-Python libraries like Requests and Scrapy can be very useful when you need to scrape simple websites.
-But they are not suited for the modern web, where single-page applications driven by JavaScript are the norm.
+Python libraries like Requests and Scrapy can be very useful when you need to scrape static or dynamic websites, or perform general HTTP requests and API interactions.
+But they are not suited for the modern web, where single-page web applications driven by JavaScript are the norm.
 You can access a lot of information in these apps only by executing JavaScript in a browser.

 For this reason, modern web scrapers use tools that simulate the actions of real users more closely, taking care to render the page just like it would be rendered for a regular user.